 My everything notebook took a long time to perfect for my personal needs, but it’s something I’ve adapted for my classroom needs.
 The everything notebook is just that: a place to record everything.
-Scholar and writer @raulpacheco has written everything notebook here.
+Scholar and writer @raulpacheco has written about his everything notebook here.
 I would say, draw from example and tailor for your needs.
-When I first heard of bullet journaling I thought it would be a brilliant idea to try with students but it didn’t work for me at all.about his
+When I first heard of bullet journaling I thought it would be a brilliant idea to try with students but it didn’t work for me at all.

 The reason my everything notebook works for me is I know I have one place to keep everything: reading journal, writing, journaling… I used to be the teacher with buckets of notebooks I mostly kept out of student hands because I didn’t like them to get beaten up in desks.
 Upon reflection, I think students benefit from being in charge of their own notebooks.
 I always provide some instruction on organizational skills: how to organize a page and how to track work inside a notebook, but ultimately the work has to belong to students and I have seen them become proud owners of what’s inside their notebooks when they are in charge.